splynx/powerlynx-doc/system/status-page.md

 </html>
 ```

-You can customize this page as you like, but make sure to use your URL for the redirect.
+You can customize this page as you like, but use your URL for the redirect.

 ![Status HTML Mikrotik](images/mikrotik_status_html.png){data-zoomable}

 ## Teltonika: Redirect to the status page after logging in

 If you're using the [Teltonika hotspot](https://docs.powerlynx.app/networking/teltonika.html) in your Powerlynx, you can redirect your customers to the status page without sending them an SMS.
-All you need to do is to open your Teltonika router, navigate to `Services/Hotspot/General`, edit your hotspot instance and change these settings:
+All you need to do is open your Teltonika router, navigate to `Services/Hotspot/General`, edit your hotspot instance, and change these settings:

 ![Status HTML Teltonika](images/teltonika_status_page.png){data-zoomable}